Prescriptive and prohibitive rules of hygiene. Social norms

 Update

-rule -It is a law, regulation or directive based on action in given cases under certain circumstances.
+Rule -It is a law, regulation or direction based on action in given cases under certain circumstances.

-Set what behavior is desirable or mandatory, what behavior is unacceptable.
+They establish what behavior is desirable or obligatory, and what behavior is unacceptable.

 road signs.